-Rather than trying to give male guinea pigs more exercise in a group setting so that they don't gain too much weight, it should be possible to prevent obesity by changing their diet.
 Guinea pigs love hay and vegetables, especially the green stuff.
-We usually feed guinea pigs in laboratories hay and greens as a supplement to their commercial pellet diet.
+We usually feed them hay and greens as a supplement to their commercial pellet diet.
 Why not reverse it, and make the hay, greens and vegetables the staple diet and supplement it with pellets and vitamin C as needed?
 I think that would be a reasonable approach to prevent guinea pigs from getting too heavy.
 Unfortunately, it would be hard, if not impossible, to get administrators and investigators realize that feeding caged guinea pigs veggies/greens/hay in the morning and pellets in the afternoon would be an optimal regimen to control the animals' body weight and provide them with a diet that is much more species-adequate than dry pellets only.